boyuan-li/BL/README.md

 - -----------------------------------------------------------------------------------------------------
 **I am:**

+- :cn:
 - 🚶Always on the way
 - :chart_with_upwards_trend:An entrepreneur
 - 🎸An electric guitarist
-- :shipit:A big fan of Sherlock Holmes :detective:
+- :shipit:A big fan of Sherlock Holmes
 - 🤔A conservative innovator + A sensible rationalist + A realistic idealist + A pessimistic optimist
 - -----------------------------------------------------------------------------------------------------
 **I believe in:**